bocajnotnef/Recipys/doc/poultry/cajun-chicken.rst

 -----

 * Don't forget to pound the chicken
-* Ease of on the lemon pepper maybe?
+* Ease off on the lemon pepper maybe?

 Additional Links
 ----------------